unyt-org/datex-tractor/README.md

 ## Developer comment
 ---
-- Labels are "placeholder", "todo" and "disappeared-todo"
+- Labels are `placeholder`, `todo` and `disappeared-todo`
+- They need to be setup manually (via the issues web interface of your github repository)

 ## Configuration
 ---